 \section{Conclusion}

-In this paper, we propose a plug-in module within existing Prompt-based Continual Learning (PCL), called Learning Whether To Grow (LW2G).
-Specifically, LW2G enables PCL to dynamically learn to whether to add a new set of prompts for each task (\emph{to grow}) or to utilize an existing set of prompts (\emph{not to grow}) based on the relationships between tasks.
-Inspired by Gradient Projection-based Continual Learning (GPCL), we utilize the \emph{orthogonal condition} to form an effective and efficient prompt sets pool.
-Besides, we also provide a theoretical analysis on hindrance under the \emph{orthogonal condition} in GPCL.
-Extensive experiments show the effectiveness of our method. \paragraph{Limitations} LW2G needs to construct the feature space of old tasks and store it in memory $\mathcal{M}$ for gradient projection, which results in additional computational overhead.
-Therefore, exploring alternative methods for constructing the old feature space is crucial for improving the practicality of both LW2G and GPCL.
+In this paper, we propose a plug-in method within existing Prompt-based Continual Learning (PCL), called \textit{Learning Whether To Grow} (LW2G).
+Specifically, LW2G enables PCL to dynamically learn whether to add a new set of prompts for each task (\emph{to grow}) or to utilize an existing set of prompts (\emph{not to grow}) based on the relationships between tasks.
+Inspired by Gradient Projection-based Continual Learning (GPCL), we leverage the \emph{orthogonal condition} to construct an effective and efficient prompt set pool.
+Furthermore, we provide a theoretical analysis of hindrance under the \emph{orthogonal condition} in GPCL.
+Extensive experiments demonstrate the effectiveness of our method.
+Future work includes extending LW2G from prompt-based continual learning to more general structural-based continual learning methods, exploring its capability to control network expansion in various parameter-efficient fine-tuning methods.